38 Italian Sayings that Italians Really Use

 Life is full of surprises, isn’t it?
 Both good and bad ones.
 But it doesn’t look like Italians are ever really surprised.
 In fact, they seem to have a proverb or idiom related to about every possible situation in life.

-As there are many Italian sayings about life, I’ve collected 10 of the most popular ones for you here.
-I’ve also added, as a bonus, a saying that isn’t very popular but makes up for it in charm.
+As there are many Italian sayings about life, I’ve collected 10 of the most popular ones for you.
+As a bonus, I’ve also added a saying that isn’t very popular but makes up for it in charm.

-If you’re an early riser, this Italian quote could be your motto.
+If you’re an early riser, this Italian quote might be your motto.

 Literally translated as “the morning has gold in its mouth”, il mattino ha l’oro in bocca suggests that the early morning hours are the ones which bring about more productivity.